Joe may have publicly disagreed with the coaching and the wildcat, he did step up and have best game of the year.

-Mark Zinno gives us his take on the game Sunday as the Houston Texans come to Baltimore to take on the Baltimore Ravens at M&T Bank Stadium.
+Mark Zinno gives us his take on Sunday’s game as Rex Ryan, Ed Reed and the New York Jets come to Baltimore to take on the Baltimore Ravens at M&T Bank Stadium.

-Russell Baxter, who has covered the NFL for almost 30 years, joined Zinno to talk football.
-They started with the Ravens and their new bend, but don’t break defense.
+Russell Baxter, who has covered the NFL for nearly 30 years, joined Zinno on “Last Call” to break down the week that was in the NFL.